Top List of User Agents for Web Scraping & Tips

 How to Avoid Getting Your UA Banned

-Although using a user agent for web scraping can reduce your chances of getting blocked, sending too many requests from the same UA can trigger the antibot system, eventually blocking your scraper.
-The best way to avoid this is to use browser user agents, rotate through a list of user agents for scraping and keep them up to date.
+Although employing a user agent can reduce your chances of getting blocked, sending too many requests from the same UA can trigger the anti-bot system, eventually leading to the same result.
+The best way to avoid this is to use browser UAs, rotate through a list of user agents for scraping and keep them up to date.

 1. Rotate User Agents

-Rotating scraping user agents is simply changing the UAs while making web requests, letting you access more data and increasing your scraper's efficiency.
+Rotating scraping user agents refers to changing them while making web requests.
+This lets you access more data and increases your scraper's efficiency.
 This method can help protect your IP address from getting blocked and blacklisted.

 How to Rotate User Agents

-We'll use these 3 browser UA strings and put them in the Python list()
+We'll use these three strings and put them in the Python list():

 user_agent_list = [